State Civil Services jobs: A Respected Path to Government Leadership in India

 Most state PSCS follow a three-tier selection system:

-- Preliminary Exam – Objective questions to screen candidates.
+- Preliminary Exam – It covers objective questions to screen candidates.

-- Main Exam – Descriptive test covering subjects like General Studies, Essay, and Optional Subjects.
+- Main Exam – It includes a descriptive test.
+The questions are based on General Studies, Essay, and Optional Subjects.

-- Interview/Personality Test – Final assessment of personality, leadership, and communication.
+- Interview/Personality Test – It is a final analysis of personality, leadership, and communication

-Candidates can apply online via the respective State PSC portals.
+Candidates can apply online through their State’s PSC portals.

 Here’s how to apply:

-- Register using a valid email and mobile number.
+- You might need to register using a correct email and mobile number.

 - Upload documents and signature.